Reliable Agglomerative Clustering: Introduction

 The rest of the paper is organized as the following.
 In the second section we introduce the reliable agglomerative strategy, and in the third section we study the connection to minimum spanning trees.
-We experimentally investigate the new strategy in section four, and finally, we conclude the paper in the last section.
+We experimentally investigate \emph{reliable agglomerative clustering} in the next section, and finally, we conclude the paper in the last section.